OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 Do you sometimes replace products in the sales orders?
-Are you going to modify the sales order on Magento, or do you want to modify the delivery orders in OpenERP?
+Are you going to modify the sales order on Magento, or do you want to modify the delivery orders in Odoo?

 The latter choice could be complicated because Magento does not allow to change products in delivery orders.